-Students enrolled in the Department of Engineering Technology are invited to become members of the Society of Manufacturing Engineers and the Robotics Club.
-Students travel to, and participate in, competitions at national/regional conferences, attend field trips, and host professionals who provide insight into their selected fields.
-Students are eligible to sit for the Certified Manufacturing Engineer and/or the Certified Manufacturing Technologist certification exams upon completion of the MET program.
+Students enrolled in the Department of Engineering Technology are invited to become members of the Society of Manufacturing Engineers.
+Students have opportunity to travel to, and participate in, competitions at national/regional conferences, attend field trips, and host professionals who provide insight into their selected fields.
+Students are eligible to sit for the Certified Manufacturing Technologist certification exam upon completion of the ET program.

 Students can also take certification exams from the Association of Technology, Management and Applied Engineering (ATMAE, formerly NAIT).
 ATMAE's certifications are: